-The applicant must meet the following requirements and submit copies of the below listed documents and application to the paramedic office no later than one week prior to the pre-entrance exam date held early July.
+The Applicant must meet the following requirements and deliver copies of the below listed documents and application to the Paramedic Office no later than Monday, July 6, 2020.

 - At least 18 years of age

-- Hold a current AHA BLS Healthcare Provide Card (copy with application)
+- Hold a current AHA, ASHI, or ARC BLS Healthcare Provide Card

-- Have certification as an EMT in Ohio, or have National Registry EMT and actively seeking and obtaining Ohio reciprocity by the start of class (copy with application)
+- Certified as an EMT in Ohio or have National Registry EMT and actively seeking and obtaining Ohio reciprocity by the start of class

-The application and the above documents will be reviewed for completeness.
-Letters will be emailed confirming your registration a few weeks before the pre-entrance exam date.
+The application and the above documents must be returned in person and will be reviewed for completeness.
+Applications that are incomplete will not be accepted.

-- Pass a personal interview by the Student Selection Committee.
-Interviews are held mid to late July.
+- Complete an interview with the Student Selection Committee.
+Interviews will be held in mid to late July, 2020

-- Akron General PME requires all students within the program to provide professional medical liability insurance at a rate of one million per occurrence.
-Information on obtaining this low cost protection will be provided upon admission into the program.
+- CCAG PME requires all students within the program to provide professional medical liability insurance at a rate of one-million per occurrence.
+Information on obtaining this low cost protection will be provided upon admission into the program

-- Personal Health History and Physician Physical Exam (forms will be distributed in acceptance packet).
+- Personal Health History, Immunization Record, and Physician Physical Exam (forms will be distributed in Acceptance Packet)

-- Hepatitis B series and current flu season vaccinations are required.
+- Hepatitis B series and current influenza vaccinations are required

 As a Paramedic, you will be trained to perform the following skills, in addition to the skills you have as an EMT: